tomeru/inferReward/README.md

 # inferReward

-This README refers to probabilistic programming model for an infant development experiment run by Shari Liu, Tomer Ullman and Elizabeth Spelke.
+This README refers to probabilistic programming model for an infant development experiment run by Shari Liu, Tomer Ullman, Josh Tenenbaum & Elizabeth Spelke.

 ## Prerequisites